samuelurom/JavaScript/README.md

 # JavaScript
-This repository includes some of my JavaScript projects from basic to advanced.
+Explore some of my JavaScript projects from basic to advanced.